krobbi/krox/readme.md

 * `etc/lox/` - Sample Lox code.
 * `etc/pylox/` - A Lox interpreter written in Python.
 Too slow for most practical purposes and not used by the rest of the repository.
-* `kroxkrox/` - A Krox compiler written in Krox.
-Currently a placeholder.
 * `loxkrox/` - An unfinished Krox compiler written in Lox.

 # Design
-Krox is intended to be a concise, expression-oriented language.
-A major planned feature is an import system capable of importing and renaming individual identifiers from modules, and allowing top level identifiers to be used regardless of the order they are declared in.
+A major planned feature of Krox is an import system capable of importing and renaming individual identifiers from modules, and allowing top level identifiers to be used regardless of the order they are declared in.
 To make this easier to implement, top level code must only consist of imports and declarations.

 An example of potential Krox code is shown below:
 ```